superkabuki/cronic/README.md

 ![image](https://github.com/user-attachments/assets/1c1d8bc7-a170-4e77-b451-f42f0ad16582)

-# I strongly disagree with this approach for numerous reasons.
+# I disagree with this approach for numerous reasons.
 ### Including, but not limited to:
 * The command makes no sense.
 Why start a process and put it to sleep before doing anything?
 * Blindly attempting renewal on the 12th of every month, creates a ton of useless traffic on their servers.